repasuma/mcp-oauth2-aws-cognito/README.md

 2. **Discovery Process**
    - When a client receives a 401 Unauthorized response, the WWW-Authenticate header contains a pointer to the PRM document
-   - Client fetches the PRM document to discover the authorization server
+   - Client fetches the PRM document to discover the authorization server URL
-   - Client then fetches the authorization server metadata to discover the endpoints
+   - Client fetches authorization server metadata dynamically from the discovered URL (no hardcoded endpoints)

 3. **OAuth 2.1 Authorization**
    - Authorization Code flow with PKCE
    - Bearer token usage for authenticated requests
-   - Token validation on the server side
+   - Dynamic token validation using discovered JWKS URIs and issuer information

 4. **Dynamic Client Registration (DCR)**
    - Allows clients to automatically register with new MCP servers